Aerilius/sketchup-launchup/README.md

 * Click the history/clock button to toggle a list of recently used commands that you don't need to search anymore (this can be used as a dynamic toolbar).
-* Search for "*LaunchUp – Options*" to change settings.
+* Search for *"LaunchUp – Options"* to change settings.

-*Recommended*:  SketchUp 8 M2 or higher (it works in a limited way in lower versions)
+**Recommended:**  SketchUp 8 M2 or higher (it works in a limited way in lower versions)

 ###Public methods:

-You can use these methods to use LaunchUp in Ruby code:
+You can use these methods to query LaunchUp in Ruby code:

 * **_`AE::LaunchUp.look_up(search_string=[String],length=[Fixnum])`_**
   Queries the index for seach terms and returns an Array of hashes as results.